MRV-1/CLTV/README.md

-# CLTV
+# Customer LifeTime Value
-CLTV, one of the CRM techniques, is based on the calculation process.
+Customer LifeTime Value, one of the CRM techniques, is based on the calculation process.

 ** I could not add the file to the project directory because the file size is large.
 Download it from the link below.